-When it comes to miniatures, models, wargaming and painting, a lot of care and attention goes into every detail of the micro worlds we create.
+When it comes to miniatures, models, wargaming and painting, a lot of care and attention goes into every detail of the micro worlds we create. if you don’t know how to photograph miniatures you won’t do your hard work justice.
 A few simple tricks can go a long way to creating believable, cinematic images to complement the hard work that has been spent on the rest of your hobby.
 With the right tools and know-how, photography lighting and composition can make a world of difference.

 With this in mind, we teamed up with The Monster Merchants – a one stop shop for wargamers, to see if we could do justice to their awesome models using the Adaptalux Studio.
 They sent us over a Warhammer 40,000 Ultramarines Land Speeder Storm to photograph…